BoualamHamza/FilRouge-Calendar-project/README.md

 ## English version
- THIS IS A PROJECT THAT WAS GIVEN TO ME AS A TASK TO DO IN CLASSROOM ->the project consist to make use of all java fondamunetals (inheritance, overriding methods, abstraction, encapsulation, polymorphism, etc...) by managing to create a TYPE OF CALENDAR by dealing with all constraints
+ THIS IS A PROJECT THAT WAS GIVEN TO ME AS A TASK TO DO IN CLASSROOM -> The project consists of making use of all Java fundamentals (inheritance, overriding methods, abstraction, encapsulation, polymorphism, etc...) by managing to create a TYPE OF CALENDAR and dealing with multiple types of constraints

 1. **Part 1**